 Go easy on any salt in this dish, there are already salty ingredients like soy sauce and Worcestershire sauce.
 For the cider vinegar I used a fun flavor version I found from Heinz, Pepper Perfect on Amazon.
 If you buy it through my link it doesn’t cost you extra but I earn a small commission from it!

-- 1 package kielbasa, cut into ½ inch rounds
+- 1 12-ounce package kielbasa cut into 1/2 inch rounds

 - 3 tablespoons brown sugar